VisitBritain/Peter Kindersley

 Electric vehicles are also available to hire at many large rental companies.

 Driving electric vehicles makes travelling around Britain more sustainable.
 Most major car rental companies will hire them.
-There’s some advantages with parking not afforded to petrol or diesel powered cars too.
+There are some advantages with parking not afforded to petrol or diesel-powered cars too.

 Use the Zap Map website or app to find your nearest charging points.